Research

 Inference on censored networks: Networks are censored when existing nodes or edges are not observed.
 Methods for inference under different types of missingness were explored.
 Master’s project supervised by Dr. Christopher Nemeth.

-Computionally intensive methods for modelling houshold epidemics: Approximate Bayesian Computation was utilised to allow inference on disease models with intractable likelihoods.
+Computationally intensive methods for modelling household epidemics: Approximate Bayesian Computation was utilised to allow inference on disease models with intractable likelihoods.
 Master’s dissertation supervised by Prof. Peter Neal.

 Conference and workshop contributions